ward/run/_posts/2017-08-27-jaarmarktjogging-jette.md

 the next few 100 meter and they ruin my pace every time.
 Right before cresting the main hill of this race, somebody in a purple-blue shirt passes me.
 Turns out to be a guy that added me on Strava a week or two before.
-Right after cresting the hill, someone else passes me.
-This second person is in bright yellow, though that does not appear on the photos placed online.
-I wonder if his front is differently coloured from the back.
+Right after cresting the hill, someone in a bright yellow shirt passes me. <!-- though that bright yellow does not appear on the photos placed online.
+I wonder if his front is differently coloured from the back. -->

 With the downhill starting, I figure I can easily keep up or reel them back in.
 I am usually better at these.
 To my surprise, this is not at all the case.
 I